aiven/aiven-docs/docs/products/opensearch/howto/migrate-ism-policies.md

 - Python 3.11 or higher installed
 - Ensure all data indices and the `.opendistro-ism-config` index are restored from the snapshot
-- The snapshot was taken with `include_global_state: true`
+- Take the snapshot with `restore_global_state: true`.
+By default, this setting is `false`, and you must enable it to restore ISM policy assignments.

 :::warning

 - **Snapshot must include global state**:
-  Ensure the snapshot is **created** with `include_global_state: true`.
+  Ensure the snapshot is **created** with `restore_global_state: true`.
 If the snapshot was created without the global state, the ISM policy assignments will not be available in the cluster metadata, and the script will fail to reapply the policies.

 - **Script can only be run once**:
-  OpenSearch clears the cluster metadata with ISM policy assignments after the policies are applied.
-This means the script can only be run once.
+  After ISM policies are applied, OpenSearch clears the cluster metadata that holds ISM policy assignments.
+This means you can only run the script once.

 :::